lushibi/BIM360Glue_RubyOnRails_Basic/README.md

 # BIM360Glue_RubyOnRails_Basic
 Ruby on Rails example on how to use web services of Autodesk BIM 360 Glue to login.

+For a more comprehensive example, please see [BIM360GlueRubyOnRails_WebService_DisplayComponent_Basic](https://github.com/lushibi/BIM360GlueRubyOnRails_WebService_DisplayComponent_Basic), which demonstrates how to query project information, model information and use Glue 3d model viewer.

 ## Prerequisition
 * Install Ruby and Rails from http://railsinstaller.org
 * Run `rails -v` to make sure rails installed successfully